naiyt/reddit-replier/README.md

 Simple example:

 Say I want to respond and thank anybody who says 'redditreplier is awesome!' on /r/redditreplier.
-First, I would write a `parser` method:
+First, I would write a `parser` class:

+    class Parser:
-    def parser(message):
+        def parse(self, message):
             if 'redditreplier is awesome' in message.body.lower():
                 return True, 'Hey thanks!
 You are pretty cool yourself'
             else:
                 return False, ''

 Then create and run your Replier Bot:

     from redditreplier import Replier
     bot = Replier(
-		parser,
+		Parser(),
 		your_reddit_username,
 		your_reddit_pass,
 		'redditreplier' # The subreddit, leave blank for /r/all